leozhao0709/Java/java_note/SpringBoot/errorHandler.md

 ## 2. return an error html page

--   If we want to return an error page in springboot, we just need to create an **`error` folder**, then **put it under template folder**.
+-   If we want to return an error page in springboot, we just need to create an **`template/error` folder**.
 Then we need to create some like `error/404.html`, `error/4xx.html` or `error/5xx.html` page.
 Then when any error occurs, it will find the page according to the error status code.

 -   In error page, we can use some variable
     -   `${timestamp}`